Big Questions Section

 Does God hate me if I’m gay?
 (No!)

 For more on this question, it’s worth visiting the brilliant Living Out website – and buying the book ‘Is God Anti-Gay?’ by Sam Allberry.
-They are very experienced in answering this question and ones like it very well and with respect and compassion as people who totally understand.
+They are very experienced in answering questions very well and with respect and compassion as people who totally understand.

 Does God hate you?
 No he doesn’t!
-And nor do true Christians hate you either (despite what some people want you to believe).
+And nor do true Christians hate you either (despite what some people think).
 The vast majority of and any true Christians do not hate people who are gay or transgender or struggling with their gender.
-Sometimes those who are gay think that Christians are homophobic or hateful through bad experiences or words.
+Sometimes those who are gay think that all Christians are homophobic or hateful because of bad experiences or words.
 If you’ve experienced that then I’m really sorry.
 But the truth is God loves us so much and is desperate for everyone to know him personally.
 We live in a very complex and often confusing world with loads of different messages about who we are, what’s right, what’s wrong, whether there is a right or wrong!
-But just as many people may have an opinion about the right direction in a snow storm and need to get off a mountain.
-People may have opinions but only a map can give us accurate instructions.
+But imagine you’re in a snow storm and need to get off a mountain.
+People may have opinions but only a map can give us accurate way.
 Jesus is like that map – he’s the best way in storms or good times.